persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 to be floating points or integer.
 The default values are the ones defined in the physical model window.

-The user can choose the ouputs to evaluate by clicking on the button **-- Select outputs --** at the top of the window:
+The user can choose the outputs to evaluate by clicking on the button **-- Select outputs --** at the top of the window:

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/analyses_selectionOutput.png